Autocar India

 All naturally aspirated petrol midsize SUVs ranked as per ARAI mileage

-The Citroen Basalt is offered with the same 82hp, 1.2-litre naturally aspirated petrol engine as the Aircross, and with the same 5-speed manual transmission.
+The Citroen Basalt has the same 82hp 1.2-litre naturally aspirated petrol engine as the Aircross, paired with the same 5-speed manual transmission.
 An automatic gearbox is available only with the more potent turbo-petrol mill.
-Compared to the Aircross, the Basalt’s petrol engine is 0.5kpl more efficient, mainly due to its more aerodynamic coupe-SUV form and a 52kg lighter kerb weight.
+In NA guise, the Basalt is 0.5kpl more efficient than the Aircross, mainly due to its more aerodynamic coupe-SUV form and 52kg lighter kerb weight.

-Citroen Basat ARAI mileage for 1.2-litre petrol engine
+Citroen Basalt ARAI mileage for 1.2-litre petrol engine

 MT claimed mileage